 Fourteen dolphins have died since Six Flags took over the Park in 1997, nearly all prematurely from captivity-related causes.

-According to Michael Muraco, who was employed as the Director of Animal Care at Six Flags from 2007 to 2014, the marine mammals were not fed proper diets.
+According to Michael Muraco, who was employed as the Director of Animal Care at Six Flags from 2007 to 2014, the marine mammals are not fed proper diets.
 Also, the water system for the dolphins was inadequate for the size of the facility and didn’t work properly.
 The ozone generator failed, leaching hazardous chemicals into the pool.
 Six Flags compensated for the lack of ozone by raising the levels of chlorine.
 A USDA Inspection Report attributed poor water quality to “recurring respiratory issues, eye problems, and fungal infections” in adult dolphins and the deaths of two dolphin calves in 2014.

 An eight-year-old dolphin died in October 2015 after the water problems were supposedly fixed.